-- (a) continuous around-the-clock supervision of minors with assurance that staff can hear and respond; and, - (b) safety checks of minors no less than every 30 minutes on an irregular schedule.
+- (a) continuous around-the-clock supervision of minors with assurance that staff can hear and respond; and, - (b) safety checks of minors at least once every 30 minutes.
 These safety checks shall include the direct visual observation of movement and/or skin.
 Safety checks shall not be replaced, but may be supplemented by, an audio/visual electronic surveillance system designed to detect overt, aggressive, or assaultive behavior and to summon aid in emergencies.
 All safety checks shall be documented.

-NOTE: Authority cited: Section 6030, Penal Code.
+Note: Authority cited: Sections 6024 and 6030, Penal Code.
 Reference: Section 6030, Penal Code.

-1105.
+§ 1105.
 Recreation Programs.